 At a national level, the Points of Light Corps 18 program, offers VISTA Corps members who mobilize and train volunteers to improve attendance and support children and communities in academic conditions that often lack quality resources and/or programs.
 The program equips volunteers with the right resources to support the right interventions that make a positive impact on student success.

 In Grand Rapids, Michigan, a community partnership of Kent School Services Network, Believe 2 Become, United Way, and county health, mental health and social services agencies came together to track chronic absence and intervene with the students, schools and communities most affected.
-Since implementing the innovative, district-wide Challenge 5 campaign three years ago, test scores have gone up along with a 25% drop in the Grand Rapids Public Schools chronic absence rate.
+Since implementing the innovative, district-wide Challenge 5 campaign three years ago, test scores have gone up along with a 25 percent drop in the Grand Rapids Public Schools chronic absence rate.
+Download Grand Rapids’ Disruptive Strategies for Change Making.